-If you’re interested in tapping into the equity in your home, the first thing you should do is reach out to a trusted lender who can explain your options.
+If you’re interested in tapping into the equity in your home, the first thing you should do is reach out to a trusted lender who can explain your options, then find out how much money you can release from your home through an equity release calculator.
 Though there are differences between refinancing and a home equity line of credit (HELOC) according to Dirk Webster, senior loan officer at Ruoff Mortgage, both options are considered mortgage loans.

 “Both loan products are liens on your home,” Webster says.
 “HELOCs have a lot of similar characteristics of credit cards.
 As you pay down the balance, you can reuse the HELOC up to your available credit, but because HELOCs are secured by your home, the interest rate is much better than a typical credit card.
 With a cash-out refinance, you end up with one fixed-rate loan and receive a one-time lump sum of cash, whereas with a HELOC, your original mortgage stays in place and you now have an additional, variable-rate loan that you can access for cash multiple times in the future.”

 The first thing Webster does when a client calls him is assess their needs.
 What do they want the money for?
 Is it for a large one-time need, or something they will need repeatedly over time?
 The one-time need is going to be geared toward a cash-out refinance, whereas if they are going to continuously want to have it in place for future needs, a HELOC might be the better option.
 Say, for example, a couple wants to tap into equity to pay off their children’s $40,000 student loans.